hjr3/hjr3.github.io/content/2024-09-21-why-your-rails-like-framework-is-not-widely-used.md

 ## Make Decisions for Modern Application Development

-A rails-like framework will almost certainly not be successful by simply cloning Ruby on Rails as-is.
+A rails-like framework will almost certainly not be successful by simply cloning Ruby on Rails conventions as-is.
 Application development in 2003 was very different from application development today.
 Framework authors wanting adoption must establish new conventions that allow developers to get up and running quickly without making many decisions about setup while also avoiding common maintenance pitfalls.